A Private Equity Blog

 • Creditors (accounts payable) – simply the opposite to debtors; any accrued expenses for payment in the current period but as yet unsettled for cash.
 An increase in creditors may refer to increased creditor terms, an inability to pay, revenue growth (therefore, increased COGS), increased short-term debt, or higher unearned revenue (prepayments by customers).

-• Cash – as discussed in the Working Capital Series: References and calculations, we exclude cash from our analysis because it is the cash requirement itself that we’re attempting to determine.
+• Cash – as discussed in References and Calculations, we exclude cash from our analysis because it is the cash requirement itself that we’re attempting to determine.
 Just think of cash as the plug.
 If we estimate that worst case conditions show a shortfall of $1m in cash, then we must arrange to have that cash on standby or at least have contingencies to deal with the shortfall (such as renegotiated creditor terms).

 However, if most accountants saw creditors ballooning and debtors shrinking, their last thought will be of your credit term negotiating skills.
 Most likely, they’ll warn you of insolvency.
 In actual fact, what may look like an increasing need for cash could really be a surplus of cash created by your improved working capital profile.